StarlightInsights/StarlightDataWarehouseTemplate/snowflake/README.md

 **2. The BI tool will only have access to views.** Materialize all dbt models as tables, except for those that the BI tool should access.
 Those should be materialized as views.

 **3. Use [dbt grants](https://docs.getdbt.com/reference/resource-configs/grants).**

+The dbt grant approach is recommended since it follows the principle of least privilege.

 ## Account